musmandeveloper/Portfolio_Website_using_HTML_CSS_JavaScript/README.md

 The detailed description of website featured sections are below:

 ### 1. About:
-- A brief introduction about **M Usman**, including a professional summary, passions, and career goals.
+- A brief introduction about person/company **M Usman**, including a professional summary, passions, and career goals.

 ### 2. Services:
-- Highlights of the services offered, such as:
+- Highlights of the services offered, such as; Website Development, App Development, WordPress Development, SEO, etc
-  - Website Development
-  - Frontend Development
-  - Responsive Design
-  - WordPress Development

 ### 3. Skills:
-- Showcases technical skills with visually engaging progress bars or icons, covering:
-  - **Frontend**: HTML, CSS, JavaScript, React.js
+- Showcases technical skills with visually engaging percentage progress bars or icons, covering; HTML, CSS, JavaScript, React.js, Node.js, Express.js, MongoDB, MySQL, WordPress, Shopify, etc
-  - **Backend**: Node.js, Express.js
-  - **Database**: MongoDB, MySQL
-  - **CMS**: WordPress, Shopify

 ### 4. Education & Experience:
 - Displays academic achievements and professional milestones on a timeline: